-Australia, Christmas Island, Cocos Keeling Islands, Heard And McDonald Islands, Kiribati, Nauru, Norfolk Island and Tuvalu.
+The three letter currency code for the Australian Dollar is AUD and the symbol is $.
+It is the domestic currency in Australia, Christmas Island, Cocos Keeling Islands, Heard And McDonald Islands, Kiribati, Nauru, Norfolk Island and Tuvalu.

 The Australian dollar is the fifth most traded currency in the world, it trades in the world foreign exchange markets behind the US dollar, the euro, the yen and the pound sterling.
 The Australian dollar is popular with currency traders, because of the high interest rates in Australia, the freedom of the foreign exchange market from government intervention, the stability of Australia's economy and political system, and the view that the Australian dollar offers diversification benefits in a portfolio containing the major world currencies, especially because of its greater exposure to Asian economies and the commodities cycle.
 The currency is commonly referred to by foreign-exchange traders as the Aussie dollar.

-AUD - Market View
+AUD - Currency Market News

-In September, Dutch bank ABN Amro predicted AUD/USD would rise to 0.9 by the end of 2018.
+In September, Dutch bank ABN Amro predicted that AUD/USD would rise to 0.9 by the end of 2018.
 As reasons for the pair’s climb, ABN cited “strong conviction” on future US dollar weakness, future commodity price rises, an improvement in global trade and potential rate hikes by the RBA.

 The long-term technical outlook for the Aussie supports ABN’s view.
 On the monthly AUD/USD chart, July’s clean break from a crisp triangle (or pennant) pattern suggests higher prices ahead over the next twelve months.